-&lt;sup>3Ambition towards a career in public service, with both its ability to attract the most able but also the most self-interested, has a long intellectual history; ambition was used by Romans, as ambitio, exclusively to refer to those in public life.
-In De officiis, Cicero referred to ambitio as a "malady" that can cause individuals to "lose sight of their claims to justice," but it is a malady that seems to draw "the greatest souls" and "most brilliant geniuses".
+2Ambition towards a career in public service, with both its ability to attract the most able but also the most self-interested, has a long intellectual history; ambition was used by Romans, as ambitio, exclusively to refer to those in public life.
+In De officiis, Cicero referred to ambitio as a "malady" that can cause individuals to "lose sight of their claims to justice," but one that seems to draw "the greatest souls" and "most brilliant geniuses".

-isolate the effect of selection on performance, we must sever the link between treatment and the marginal return to effort on the job.
-To this end, all hired agents are given the same information on career opportunities and social impact when they move to the same training school where they are trained together for one year, before deployment.
-A survey administered before and after the training program validates our design: before training treatment and control agents differ in the perceived relevance of career benefits, but after training these perceptions converge.
+on career opportunities and social impact when they move to the same training school where they are trained together for one year, before deployment.
+A survey administered before and after the training program validates our design: before training, treatment and control agents differ in the perceived relevance of career benefits, but after training these perceptions converge.

 The new health worker position effectively adds career opportunities to a job with social impact.
-A simple conceptual framework makes precise that, in line with prevailing policy concerns, this attracts applicants who are less pro-social but only conditional on a given level of talent.
-However, since the outside option is increasing in talent, adding career benefits will draw in more talented individuals and the marginal, most talented, applicant in both treatments will have the highest prosociality.
+A simple conceptual framework makes precise that, in line with prevailing policy concerns, this attracts applicants who are less prosocial conditional on a given level of talent.
+However, since the outside option is increasing in talent, adding career benefits will draw in more talented individuals, and the marginal, most talented applicant in both groups will have the highest prosociality.
 The treatment effect on recruited candidates will therefore depend on how candidates are chosen from the pool.
-If applicants are drawn randomly, there might be a trade-off between talent and pro-sociality.
+If applicants are drawn randomly, there might be a trade-off between talent and prosociality.
 However, if only the most talented are hired, there will be no trade-off.

-To evaluate the impact of treatment on the applicant pool and on selected candidates we collect information on the skills and pro-sociality of every applicant.
-This exercise reveals that, in line with common intuition, the average applicant in treatment is more talented and less pro-social.
-In line with the theoretical intuition, however, the most talented applicants have the same, high, level of pro-sociality.
-We show that the selection panels in both treatment and control always recruit the most talented in their pool; as a result treatment recruits are more talented and equally prosocial.
+To evaluate the impact of treatment on the applicant pool and on hired candidates we collect information on the skills and prosociality of every applicant.
+This exercise reveals that, in line with common intuition, the average applicant in treatment is more talented and less prosocial.
+In line with the theoretical intuition, however, the most talented applicants have the same, high level of prosociality.
+We show that the selection panels in both treatment and control put a high weight on talent, leading them to recruit among the most talented in their pool; as a result, treatment recruits are more talented and equally prosocial.

-To evaluate the impact of treatment on service delivery we combine three data sources: real time data on service delivery in remote areas collected through a mobile platform, administrative data on health facility utilization, and our own survey of household health practices and outcomes, including immunization records and anthropometrics.
+To evaluate the impact of treatment on service delivery we combine three data sources: realtime data on service delivery in remote areas collected through a mobile platform, administrative data on health facility utilization, and our own survey of household health practices and outcomes, including immunization records and anthropometrics.
 This allows us to link the services delivered by the newly recruited health workers to the outcomes of the households who receive those services and, ultimately, their health impact.

-We find that agents drawn by a career in the civil service are more effective at each step of the causal chain from the inputs they provide to the outcomes of the recipients.
+We find that agents drawn by career opportunities are more effective at each step of the causal chain from the inputs they provide to the outcomes of the recipients.
 They provide more inputs (29% more household visits, twice as many community meetings) at the same cost.
 They increase facility utilization rates: the number of women giving birth at the health center is 30% higher, and the number of children undergoing health checks 24% higher, being weighed 22% higher, and receiving immunization against polio 20% higher.
-They improve a number of health practices among the households they serve: breastfeeding and proper stool disposal increase by 5pp and 12pp, deworming treatments by 15%, and the share of children on track with their immunization schedule by 5pp (relative to a control mean of 5%).
-These changes are matched by changes in health outcomes: the share of under 5s who are underweight falls by 5pp.
+They improve a number of health practices among the households they serve: breastfeeding and proper stool disposal increase by 5 and 12 percentage points (pp), respectively, deworming treatments by 16%, and the share of children on track with their immunization schedule by 5pp (relative to a control mean of 6%).
+These changes are matched by changes in objective health outcomes: the share of children under age 5 who are underweight falls by 5pp.